 Proposer:

 ADDRESS:

 The undersigned Proposer, hereby:

 Waives the stipend for this Project.

 Accepts the stipend for this Project.

-By accepting the stipend for this Project, Proposer ag grees:
+By accepting the stipend for this Project, Prop oser agrees:

-1) to execute and include the Stipend Agreement in Agreem Article XIII of the RFP with their RFP
+1) to execute and include the Stipend Agreemeresponse; ent in Article XIII of the RFP with their RFP

-2) to submit an invoice with FEIN number for the str SCDOT's posting of the Notice of Award on SCDO •
+2) to submit an invoice with FEIN number for SCDOT's posting of the Notice of Award on S •

-3) to transfer all rights to its Work Product used to dacknowledgement.
-"Work Product" "means all subsolutions, methods, processes, design concepts, mat cross sections, quantity lists and intellectual property including the Proposal, exchange of information durperiod. mittals, including ATCs, ideas, innovations, erials, electronic files, marked up drawings, made by Proposer during the RFP process,
+acknowledgement.
+"Work Product" " means a solutions, methods, processes, design concepts ed to develop the Proposal as of the date of this all submittals, including ATCs, ideas, innovations, s, materials, electronic files, marked up drawings, roperty, made by Proposer during the RFP process, on during the pre-Proposal and post-Proposal

-SCDOT will pay the stipend to each eligible unsucce Agreement, within ninety (90) days after execution occurrent.
+insuccessful Proposer, who has signed a Stipend ution of the contract or the decision to not award a

 Date Proposer

 Print Name